varamojo/SimChrom/README.md

-This repository provides scripts for simulating chromatin 3D structures and calculating the Euclidean distances between intrachromosomal loci, visualised as violin plots.
+This repository provides scripts for simulating chromatin 3D structures and further dowsntream analysis with the .cmm files (Chrom3D output) such as:

+  - Calculating the Euclidean distances between intrachromosomal beads
+  - Visualisation of the distances as violin plots
+  - Tag and track of beads according highlight (e.g CTCF association)
+  - Extraction of .cmm file information
 These scripts can be used for structural analysis of chromatin, identifying spatial relationships within genomic data, and generating visualizations of chromatin interactions.

 R dependeces: